When should I be screened for breast cancer?

 It's your decision @(Model.HeadingTag)>

-Women and trans, non-binary and gender-diverse people should be aware of the benefits and limitations of screening mammography based on their age and risks to help decide if it is right for them.
-Talk with your healthcare provider to help make your decision.
+Women and trans, non-binary and gender-diverse people should be aware of the benefits and limitations of screening mammography based on their age and risks.
+Talk with your healthcare provider to help decide if screening mammography is right for you.

 Your healthcare provider may also do a physical exam of your breasts (called a clinical breast examination) to check for signs of cancer.